iliyaYanev/GebSample/README.md

 # GebSample
-A simple automation project using Geb, Spock and Groovy
+A simple automation project using Geb, Spock, Gradle and Groovy